fabianbinkert/python-package-template/README.md

-# Example Package
+# Python Package Template

-This is a simple example python package.
+This repository provides a basic template for creating a Python package.